yellowbrickcode/MCW-Microservices-architecture/Hands-on lab/HOL step-by-step - Microservices architecture - Developer edition.md

     ![In the Swagger endpoint window, under Admin, in the /api/admin/partitions method section, the Response Code 200 is circled.](media/image84.png "Swagger endpoint window, Admin method section")

-5. After viewing the Swagger definition, and receiving a success response code from the partitions method, your environment is in a good state to continue
+5. After viewing the Swagger definition, and receiving a success response code from the partitions method, your environment is in a good state to continue.

 ### Task 3: Service Fabric Explorer